oracle/bpftune/FEATURE_PLAN.md

 ## To do tasks

 ### set up project packaging and signing (end June 2022)

-### container-specific tuning (end June 2022)

-We want bpftune to be able to handle auto-tuning for containers as well as the global namespace.

- - Rework framework to support per-namespace bpftune, so tuners can associate with a specific bpftune instance which consists of a specific cgroup, net namespace id etc.  This would allow us to auto-tune on a container-level granularity.
-Tuner init will be passed a "struct bpftune" containing ring buffer fd for events, cgroup path, net namespace id, etc.  BPF programs may need to be multiply attached for each bpftune instance (each cgroup).
-BPF programs will contain a bpftune id also;
-   this allows bpfune to figure out which bpftune instance a per-cgroup event is destined for.

- - Need to enhance fentry/tp-based programs that attach globally to do per-namespace events.
-The associated BPF programs could set netns id in events such that bpftune can map from netns to the bpftune instance (and associated tuner) that should handle the event

- - so event is sent containing either a bpftune id (cgroup bpf) or a netns id (tp/fentry); in the latter case we map netns id to bpftune id to find the bpftune instance associated with the entry, then we can handle tunables on a per-netns basis.

- - need infrastructure to set tunables on a per-netns basis, both netlink and sysctl.

- - catch namespace creation, pair to cgroup and create bpftune instance automatically

 ### neigh table tuner (end July 2022)